GOVTNZ/silverstripe-api/README.md

 ```
 1. Copy the contents of */vendor/govtnz/silverstripe-api/resources/data-dir* to this new directory.
 1. Run *dev/build* if you haven't done so since installing *govtnz/silverstripe-api*.
-1. Run the dev task *API: Build*.
+1. Run the dev task *API: Build definitions*.

 Now when you visit your new Swagger page you should be able to explore the contents of the test file using Swagger.

 ### How Swagger is provisioned
 * Each interface defined in *[data_dir]/interfaces* is an API node, and each interface definition includes comments that document the use of each function.
-* When the dev task *API: Build* is run, all interface files are parsed and an *api.json* file created in the root of the **API data directory**.
+* When the dev task *API: Build definitions* is run, all interface files are parsed and an *api.json* file created in the root of the **API data directory**.
-* The .yml config entry for *data_dir* tells the Swagger UI where to find these files.
+* The .yml config entry for *data_dir* tells the Swagger UI where to look for these files.